-While some problems on this list might be defined as nuisances, this one is definitely a deal-breaker.
-Some users encountered random restarts and freezes on their Samsung Galaxy A72.
+While some problems on this list might be defined as nuisances, this one is a deal-breaker.
+Some users encountered random restarts and freeze on their Samsung Galaxy A72.
 Not only that this happens without any obvious reason, but the factory reset is not of much use as restarts and freezing still occur, albeit less frequently.

 So, the best bet here is to take your device for a repair and, since you are probably in a warranty period, ask for a replacement.

 9. Backlight bleeding on edges